Robbie English, Broker and REALTOR

 Then there’s replacement cost vs. actual cash value.
 Many budget policies only pay out for the depreciated value of your belongings.
 So if your five-year-old TV gets destroyed, the check won’t buy you a new one.
 The better choice?
 Replacement cost coverage.
 It costs more up front, but it pays off when things go wrong.

 Every policy comes with fine print.
 And not all providers handle claims the same way.
 That’s where working with someone like Robbie English matters.
-He and his team understand that buying a home isn’t just about closing—it’s about protecting that investment intelligently, long after the ink is dry.
+He and his team understand that buying a home doesn’t end at closing—protecting that investment intelligently matters long after the ink is dry.

 Think Beyond the Basics—Your Lifestyle Matters